Rhys Byrne

-Playing career
+Career

+Leyton Orient

 Byrne signed a professional contract with Leyton Orient in the summer of 2021, following a season of training with the first team.
 He made his senior debut for Orient in the EFL Trophy at home to Southampton U21 on 14 September 2021, and subsequently played in three more matches in the tournament before Orient were knocked out by MK Dons in a penalty shoot-out.
 He kept clean sheets in all four appearances.